 Conclusion

-Although easy to use and cheap to buy, ordinary incandescent bulbs are the most inefficient and expensive source of domestic lighting.
-Their sale is gradually being banned.
+* Although easy to use and cheap to make, ordinary incandescent bulbs are the most inefficient and expensive source of domestic lighting.
+Their sale has been banned, so that only specialised types are still available.

 Halogen Lamps